oXis/DoublePulsarPayload/README.md

 `map.txt` gives us the offset of the shellcode functions inside the PE file.
 It's used but `ExtractShellcode.exe`

+The shellcode can load any DLL or PE file.
+For loading a PE, the `main` function should end with `ExitThread` so that the shellcode can exit gracefully.
+Otherwise, a call to `exit`, `ExitProcess`, etc will break the shellcode and kill the current injected process.

 ## ExtractShellcode
 Open `MyMessageBox.dll` and `DoublePulsarShellcode.exe`.
 The DLL is LZO compressed.
 The code then dumps all the bytes in a header file.